People, practice, cases and trends in workplace relations

 Neil Napper, Partner, Lander & Rogers

-Common law and general protections – Dr Victoria Lambropoulos, Senior Lecturer, Deakin University
+Common law and general protections – Dr Victoria Lambropoulos, Senior Lecturer, the College of Law, Criminology and Justice, Central Queensland University

 Work health and safety – Michael Tooma, Partner, Clyde & Co